-3. The Claim: On June 19, 2009, the Claimant submitted a removal cost claim in the amount of \$38,581.89 to the National Pollution Funds Center (NPFC) for reimbursement for their uncompensated response costs.
-The claim consists of the USES incident billing summary, invoices of work performed and supplies used during the clean up, disposal manifests and proof of payment.
+- 2. Description of removal actions: USES initially responded on July 2, 2007 and July 3, 2007 for which this claim pertains.
+USES filed an initial claim for compensation which they were paid for the time period of July 5, 2007 through July 9, 2007.
+USES contained the oil initially released as a result of the fire.
+They removed the debris, vessels and motors that posed a continuing threat of oil discharge. - 3.
+The Claim: On October 27, 2009, the Claimant submitted a removal cost claim in the amount of \$17,969.39 to the National Pollution Funds Center (NPFC) for reimbursement for their uncompensated response costs incurred between July 2, 2007 and July 3, 2007.
+The claim consists of the USES incident billing summary, invoices of work performed and supplies used during the clean up, rate schedule, NRC Report, proof of payment statement and third party invoices.